Dunks1980/Cookiemunch/README.md

 <br />

-Run "npm run serve" then make some changes to the following files, the changes will live-reload, these are the files that get compiled to ./dist.
+Run "npm run custom" then make some changes to the following files, the changes will live-reload.

 ```
 src/js/cookiemunch_custom.js